monmima/node-and-mongodb-crud-aide-memoire-by-monmima/README.md

 ## Final Notes

-Very late in my learning process I stumbled upon Steve Griffith's tutorials.
+I stumbled upon Steve Griffith's tutorials at a very late stage in my journey.
 I was impressed with the high quality of was he has to offer.
 On top of that he is an experienced teacher at Algonquin College in Ottawa:

 - [Node.js](https://www.youtube.com/watch?v=UMKS6su8HQc&list=PLyuRouwmQCjnr-rRrhbPrS4YQ0brDQ-14)
 - [Express tutorials](https://www.youtube.com/watch?v=cMbJ8hatqJ8&list=PLyuRouwmQCjne87u8XUdOM5oCl7vI2vVL)